-9. a) Any person acting in an anti-social manner who continues drinking alcohol in a public place, which is not a licensed premises, when asked to stop by a constable or a person authorised by the Council for this purpose commits an offence.

-- b) Any person acting in an anti-social manner who fails to surrender any alcohol in his possession in a public place, which is not a licensed premises, when asked to do so by a constable or a person authorised by the Council for this purpose commits an offence. - c) For the purposes of sections 9(a) and 9(b) above, acting in an anti-social manner is defined as acting in a manner that is causing or is likely to cause harassment, alarm, or distress to another person.
+- 9. Any person who continues drinking alcohol in a public place, which is not a licenced premises, when asked to stop by a constable or a person authorised by the Council for this purpose commits an offence. - 10.
+Any person who fails to surrender any alcohol in his possession in a public place, which is not a licenced premises, when asked to do so by a constable or a person authorised by the Council for this commits an offence.